Example Calories Burned

 Frequently Asked Questions

-How many calories burned walking 2 hours?
+How many calories do I burn walking 2 hours?